What is the SAP Policy?

 Total Units Completed / Total Units Attempted = PACE

-For Example: A student enrolls in their first semester and enrolls in 12 units and ends up receiving 6 units worth of W’s and 6 units worth of B’s.
-This students Pace calculation is 12/6=50%.
-This student would not meet the 67% minimum percent rule.
+For example: A student enrolls in their first semester and registers for 12 units.
+They receive 6 units of W’s and 6 units of B’s.
+This student’s Pace calculation is 6/12 = 50%.
+Therefore, the student would not meet the 67% minimum Pace requirement.

-This includes all prior coursework attempted and earned regardless if a degree/certificate has been earned.
-This includes W’s, I’s, NP’s, IP’s, FW’s and F’s.
-Up to 30 units of remedial and/or ESL coursework will be excluded from the Quantitative assessment.
+This includes all prior coursework attempted or earned, regardless of whether a degree or certificate has been completed.
+This includes W’s, I’s, NP’s, IP’s, FW’s, EW’s, and F’s.
+Up to 30 units of remedial and/or ESL coursework will be excluded from the quantitative assessment.

 SAP Status & Notifications